EvgeniyLyakhov/interview-task/README.md

+# Front-end interview task

+## Requirements

-Create a `Card` component.
-Card component should be used on the following pages: `Home page`, `Profile page`, `Details page`.
+Create a `Card`component that will be used on three different pages: `Home`, `Profile`, and `Details`.

-For each page there are specific requirements to Card:
+Each page has specific requirements for the `Card` component.

-- Home page:
+### Home page

-  - should show list of cards(grid)
+- Page should present list of cards.
-  - each card has the following information:
+- Each card should contain the following information:
-    - line 1: title(link to details)
+  - Line 1: A title that links to the details page.
-    - line 2: owner(link to profile)
+  - Line 2: The owner of the card that links to the owner's profile.
-    - line 3: image
+  - Line 3: An image.
-    - line 4: button that shows modal
+  - Line 4: A button that shows a modal.

-- Profile page
+### Profile page

-  - should show list of cards(grid)
+- Page should present list of cards.
-  - each card has the following information:
+- Each card should contain the following information:
-    - line 1: title(link to details) + status
+  - Line 1: A title that links to the details page and the status of the card.
-    - line 2: image
+  - Line 2: An image.
-    - line 3: button that shows modal
+  - Line 3: A button that shows a modal.

-- Details page
+### Details page

-  - should show single card
+- Page should present single of card.
-  - card has the following information:
+- The card should contain the following information:
-    - line 1: title
+  - Line 1: The title of the card.
-    - line 2: status
+  - Line 2: The status of the card.
-    - line 3: image
+  - Line 3: An image.
-    - line 4: owner(link to profile)
+  - Line 4: The owner of the card that links to the owner's profile.